dotnet-presentations/blazor-workshop/README.md

 Go ahead and clone this repo to your machine, then dive in and [get started](/docs/00-get-started.md)!

-Until the first full release, Blazor will always require the newest **preview** release of .NET Core, and the newest **preview** release of Visual Studio or VS Code and the C# extension.

 ## Sessions

 | Session | Topics |